sckjesus/Python-for-Beginners/README.md

 # Python-for-Beginners
-Learn Python with Github folders and YouTube videos
+Learn Python with Python folders on Github and YouTube videos